All Episodes

 That's not the answer.

-You know, you can only push people so far is not the answer to justify Luigi Mangioni and then turn them into a sex symbol.
+You know, you can only push people so far is not the answer to justify Luigi Mangioni and then turn him into a sex symbol.

 Now it's gotten so sick.

-The founder of a socialist apparel brand is now, you know, who has called online for the death of corporate executives, is now planning to sell a deck of cards of the most wanted CEOs with the names and faces and gun range target illustrations.
+The founder of a socialist apparel brand has now, you know, who has called online for the death of corporate executives is now planning to sell a deck of cards of the most wanted CEOs with the names and faces and gun range target illustrations.

 Anyway, he then, you know, rattles off numerous A-list CEOs who I have the names to that I won't name.

-I hope all of these CEOs are taking proper, you know, precautions and safety and security measures.
+I hope all of these CEOs are taking proper precautions and safety and security measures.

-It, you know, for that type of that level of security that they're going to need, it is massive.
+For that type of level of security that they're going to need, it is massive.

 Nobody wants to live their life this way.

-Isn't this the guy that once went to Cuba bragging about their dilapidated, broken down, sick, twisted health, you know, health care system?
+Isn't this the guy that once went to Cuba bragging about their dilapidated, broken down, sick, twisted health care system?

-You know, other high high profile figures have hedged on it on this murder of the Brian Thompson, the United Healthcare CEO.
+You know, other high-profile figures have hedged on it on this murder of Brian Thompson, the United Healthcare CEO.

 This guy was a father.